 For easily jumping to the 20th slide, simply press the slide number while in slideshow mode and then press the Enter key (20 + Enter).

-3. Display a blank slide (in slideshow mode)
+3. Display a black or white slide (in slideshow mode)

 For a black slide, press B or . (period)